SalmanO7/my-portfolio/README.md

 # SalmanO7 Portfolio Website

 This is my personal portfolio website built using React and Vite.
-The website showcases my skills, services, projects, and contact information.
+The website showcases my skills, services and my projects.
+Aslo add contact information in butom for comunicate.

 ## Website Overview